 Find information about a company.
 Compare information produced by that company with information from other sources.

 : Includes regional, national, and international newspapers, plus extensive company information from a variety of reference sources.
-Select the "Business" tab and search by company name or by ticker symbol.
+Select the "Get Company Info" box on the lower right side and search by company name or by ticker symbol.

 Business Source Premier: Includes articles from magazines, trade publications, and scholarly journals.
 Also has company and industry profiles, market research reports, SWOT analyses, and product reviews.
 For best results, begin with a general keyword search and then filter the results.